nicoleklausner/thesis_final_draft_code/README.md

         - `c`: List of associated costs for each therapist.
     - **Output:**
         - `considered_therapists`: List of tuples representing the selected therapists, their rewards, and appointment types.
-    - This function implements the PandorasBox algorithm to select therapists based on their reservation values and the distribution of rewards and costs.
+    - This function implements the Pandora's Box algorithm to select therapists based on their reservation values and the distribution of rewards and costs.
     - It initializes variables and structures necessary for the algorithm.
     - For each therapist, it calculates the reservation value using `calc_reservation_value()`.
     - It then sorts therapists based on their reservation values in descending order.